Synthesizing Quantum-Circuit Optimizers: Implementation and Evaluation

 \subsection{Q1: How does \ours compare to state-of-the-art optimizers?}

 \paragraph{Experimental setup} We compared \ours to four state-of-the-art optimizers: \ibm Qiskit \cite{Qiskit}, Quilc \cite{quilc}, \tket \cite{tket}, and \voqc \cite{hietala2021verified}.
 The first three are used in industrial toolkits; \voqc is a formally verified and very effective optimizer. \footnote{We excluded the \citet{nam2018automated} optimizer because it is proprietary and the existing data was not obtained from running on decomposed input circuits nor does it include the added benchmarks.
-We also exclude PyZX \cite{kissinger2019pyzx} because it works well for reducing T gate count, which is useful for future fault-tolerant machines, but can often increase total gate count.} For each benchmark, we set a time limit of 1 hour (we discuss running time of \ours in Q3).
+We also excluded PyZX \cite{kissinger2019pyzx} because it works well for reducing T gate count, which is useful for future fault-tolerant machines, but can often increase total gate count.
+A comparison of \ours against PyZX with respect to T gate reduction is in \cref{app:tcount}.} For each benchmark, we set a time limit of 1 hour (we discuss running time of \ours in Q3).
 To ensure a fair comparison of the optimization phases of the various tools, we provide all tools with the same decomposed input circuit in the target gate set.

 We use \emph{S-curves} to present the results.
 For each benchmark circuit, we compute the quantity

 and present the benchmarks in increasing order.
 Positive values imply that \ours outperforms tool $X$.
 We compute the following quantity for fidelity:\footnote{We do not use the fidelity of the original circuit in the denominator here because it can be extremely small.} $ \frac{ \text{fidelity with \ours\xspace } - \text{ fidelity with tool } X}{\text{maximum of fidelity with \ours and with tool }X}. $